phanerka/link-stash/Lediting/2. Region Making/Mod support/Meadow mode.md

 Spreadsheet with music distribution in base regions:
 https://docs.google.com/spreadsheets/d/1rg14d7qPAnuyraE7zkSZvkA_8_6gDy_nrsypO1f6MaQ/edit
-Region that have no Meadow support have **Shoreline** settings by default.
+Region that got no Meadow support will use **Shoreline** settings by default.

 To configure music, you'll have to add `meadowPlaylist.txt` file to `your-mod\world\xx\` directory.
 In the file, define on separate lines: